SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 At the end of the header, include the GitHub PR number in parentheses, as follows: `(#124)`.

-By default, GitHub includes the pull request number automatically here, so you won't need to add this manually.
+By default, GitHub includes the pull request number automatically here, so you do not need to add this manually.
 After your commit message is submitted, GitHub converts the PR number into a link to the original pull request, which can be convenient for anyone who is reading the changelog.

 ### Body